-- Become equipped with a range of skills and knowledge that will enable them to meet the needs of vulnerable groups of children and their families. - Develop professional practice via the application of skills and knowledge. - Study some aspects of Dyslexia and Literacy approaches in greater depth. - Develop practice using the findings of published research and via critical analysis of the evidence base for interventions for Dyslexia and Literacy development. - Develop their skills as practitioner researchers. - Develop different models of partnership with an understanding of the place of power and ethics in listening to and understanding children, parents and carers.
+- Become equipped with a range of skills and knowledge that will enable them to meet the needs of vulnerable groups of children and their families. - Develop professional practice via the application of skills and knowledge. - Study some aspects of SEND in greater depth. - Develop practice using the findings of published research and via critical analysis of the evidence base for intervention in SEND. - Develop their skills as practitioner researchers. - Develop different models of partnership with an understanding of the place of power and ethics in listening to and understanding children, parents and carers.